lemidoc/lemidoc/README.md

 ## About Me

 - 🎓 Currently a 3rd-year Software Engineering student.
-- 💻 Passionate about coding, particularly in Java.
+- 💻 Passionate about coding, especially in Java.
-- 🏀 Basketball enthusiast and player in my free time.
+- 🏀 Enjoy hitting the basketball court in my free time.

 ## Skills